will7200/Yugioh-bot/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]

 Bot to help with those npc in Yugioh Duel Links.
+Currently working on phasing python version into golang to help with better concurrent processes.
+It will also help a lot with distribution that a lot of issues are arising from.

 ## Features
 - Auto-duel npc